syncfusion-content/windowsforms-docs/WindowsForms/Gradient-Label/Overview.md

 ---
 layout: post
-title: About Windows Forms Gradient Label control | Syncfusion
+title: Overview of Windows Forms Gradient Label control | Syncfusion
 description: Learn here all about introduction of Syncfusion Windows Forms Gradient Label control, its elements, and more details.
 platform: WindowsForms
 control: GradientLabel